Steamed Spinach and Fenugreek Leaf Dumplings (Palak and Methi Muthiya) Recipe

 Muthiyas are steamed dumplings that are a popular Gujarati dish.
 There are many types of muthiyas that incorporate various vegetables and leafy greens.
 Whatever their filling, they make a healthy and satisfying breakfast, lunch, or evening snack.

 - 3 heaped cups spinach (palak), washed and chopped

 - 1 cup fenugreek leaves, washed and chopped

 - 2 green chilies, finely crushed

 - 2 pinches baking soda, or fruit salt

-- Take leafy veggies in a mixing bowl.
-Add crushed ginger and green chili, wheat flour, gram flour, wheat semolina, cumin seeds, baking soda or fruit salt, turmeric powder, sugar, a tsp oil, and some salt.
-Knead them together to get a soft dough.
+- Take the leafy veggies in a mixing bowl.
+Add crushed ginger, green chili, wheat flour, gram flour, wheat semolina, cumin seeds, baking soda or fruit salt, turmeric powder, sugar, a teaspoon oil, and some salt.
+Knead together to get a soft dough.

-- Apply some oil on your fingers and divide the dough into many lemon size portions.
-Give them elongated shape.
+- Apply some oil on your fingers and divide the dough into many lemon-sized portions.
+Give them an elongated shape.

 - Arrange them on a greased sieve.
-Steam cook for 20 minutes in a pressure cooker without weight or in a steamer.
-Take out the sieve.
-Cut them into desired size when still warm.
+Steam cook for 20 minutes in a steamer or pressure cooker without weight.
+Once cooked, take out the sieve.
+Allow it to cool.
+Cut them into your desired size and shape when still warm.

 |Serving size: 1|